futureag/mvp/README.md

 >
 ### Software Build

 The build scripts are the documentation.
-If you want to build things yourself, follow the scripts (MVP/setup).
+If you want to build things yourself, follow the scripts (/home/pi/MVP/setup).
 The initial script is not in Github, as the script extracts the files from Github and changes the permissions on /home/pi/MVP/setup/releaseScript.sh.
+From within your Raspberry Pi, cut and paste the following lines of code to to a text file and name is buildScript.sh.
+Then change, the permissions to make it executable (from a File Manager, right click on the file and select "Properties".
+In the "Permissions" tab, under "Execute", select "Anyone" and then click "OK").
+Then open a terminal window and type in "<path to your file>/buildScript.sh.
 ```
 #!/bin/sh